jcalfee/trez/README.md

 you understand any potential privacy issues:

 - It is easy to identify a Trez file by looking at the data
-- The Trezor's device label is saved in plain text in the trez file (that device is required to decrypt).
+- The Trezor's device label is saved in plain text in the trez file (this label is required to decrypt).
 - The Trezor confirmation message is saved in plain text in the trez file (this phrase is required to decrypt).
-- A device confirmation to decrypt is required.
-However, unless Trezor is configured to prompt for a passphrase or needs the PIN, a confirmation to encrypted is not used.
+- A device confirmation to decrypt is used.
+However, a confirmation to encrypted is not used.

 # Requirements